vearutop/flatjsonl/README.md

         Do not show progress in STDERR.
   -input string
         Input from JSONL files, comma-separated.
+  -key-limit int
+        Max length of key, exceeding tail is truncated, 0 for unlimited.
   -match-line-prefix string
         Regular expression to capture parts of line prefix (preceding JSON).
   -max-lines int